Characteristics and Uses of the Main Group Elements

 - Properties of Noble Gases

-AP LAB #17 GUIDED INQUIRY — — Determine water impurities using gravimetric analysis — Phases IIU
+(Aligns to) AP LAB #17 GUIDED INQUIRY — — Determine water impurities using gravimetric analysis — Phases IIU

 Use the method of gravimetric analysis to determine the impurity levels in your five selected sources.
 Estimate your error and organize your data.
 If necessary, repeat tests and perform all necessary calculations to determine the level of impurities in your samples.
 File your formal report.